-I’m Gabrielle, I mentor businesses that receive Startup Loans from the UK Government through two of this program’s delivery partners.
+I am Gabrielle Monaen, pronounced “Monen”, and I mentor businesses that receive Start Up Loans from the UK Government through this program’s delivery partners.
 I also maintain a portfolio of private mentees.
+And I manage projects that aim to encourage entrepreneurship and creativity.

-Product design and brand building sit at the intersection of management and marketing and they are of particular interest to me.
-I look closely at cashflow and at customers’ feedback, which are central to my decision-making.
-And my approach to business is project-based and campaign-oriented: to engage with customers in creative ways for continuously reviving the customer pool.
+Mentoring is based on my Business Mindset materials which are available on Amazon and Kindle.
+Product design and marketing are of particular interest to me.
+I look closely at cashflow and at customers’ feedback, which are central to my mentoring.
+My approach is project-based and campaign-oriented.

 I am trained in executive coaching at the University of Cambridge, and I currently undertake further training in business process management at the University of Liechtenstein.
 I previously worked as a software consultant.
 I see training as a profession-long activity.

-There are 5 places available for mentoring at any time.
-To make a booking, send me an email with a description of your business needs at gabrielle [at] monaen [dot] com .
+To make a booking, send an email with a description of your business needs to gabrielle [at] monaen [dot] com .

 Terms for mentoring